How Many Strings Does a Mandolin Have?

 Ibanez M510DVS Mandolin, Dark Violin Sunburst

-• A-style mandolin
+• SHAPE: A-style body

-• Chrome hardware
+• HARDWARE: Chrome Mandolin tuners

 Why Does a Mandolin Have 8 Strings?